RishabhPandita/NetworkPacketAnalyser/README.md

 Programming Language: Java

 	Operaring System: Any OS(Linux, Windows, etc.) with Java Support.
-	Scope of Assignment:

-The assignment is divided into 5 modules:
+Scope of Assignment: It is divided into 5 modules:

 	1. PACKET INFORMATION Module:
 		It gives details about attributes like Packet Capture Date, Time and